 - The Graduate Admissions Application. - A \$50 application fee (non-refundable). - Official undergraduate (and graduate) transcripts. - The undergraduate transcript should document an earned bachelor's degree from an accredited college/university with a major in psychology or a closely related field.
 It must also indicate a minimum overall GPA of 3.0 (based on a system where a 4.0 equals an A grade). - Non-psychology major applicants must demonstrate that they have taken undergraduate coursework in general psychology, statistics, and research methods in psychology.
 Coursework in undergraduate abnormal psychology is also preferred.
 A minimum grade of 3.0 is required in each of these courses.
-These prerequisite course requirements must all be completed before an application will be reviewed. - A current résumé. - Three letters of reference from former faculty members or employment supervisors that attest to the applicant's ability to be successful in graduate school and the field of mental health counseling. - Graduate Record Examination (GRE) Scores Verbal, Quantitative, and Writing.
+These prerequisite course requirements must all be completed before an application will be reviewed. - A current résumé - Three letters of reference from former faculty members or employment supervisors that attest to the applicant's ability to be successful in graduate school and the field of mental health counseling. - Graduate Record Examination (GRE) Scores Verbal, Quantitative, and Writing.
 Applicants who can demonstrate the successful completion of graduate coursework elsewhere must submit a request to be exempted from the GRE. - A personal statement of a least 500 words, describing the applicant's background, experiences, personal qualities, and academic and career goals related to mental health counseling. - To an interview with the program director.

 NOTE: All applicants admitted to the program are expected to utilize the American Psychological Association (APA) writing style in their written assignments.
 Applicants are strongly advised to acquire a copy of the latest edition of the Publication Manual of the APA.
+Also, students may be required to undergo health and criminal background checks and/or drug screenings in order to be eligible to train at certain clinical training settings for practicum and internship.